How do we organise learning

-The development and use of communication and language are at the heart of our curriculum.
+The development and use of communication and language are at the heart of our curriculum based on the principles of SCERTS.
 Augmentative and alternative forms of communication such as signing or visual strategies are used to supplement enhance and reinforce learning.

 The multidisciplinary team and a variety of outside agencies are involved in developing a “team around the child” and ensuring that all aspects of personal development are met.